ga4gh/gks-common/schema/domain-entities/def/Phenotype.rst

 **Computational Definition**

-A therapeutic procedure that involves multiple different therapeutic procedures performed in combination.
+An observable characteristic or trait of an organism.

     **Information Model**

-Some CombinationTherapy attributes are inherited from :ref:`common:DomainEntity`.
+Some Phenotype attributes are inherited from :ref:`gks.core:DomainEntity`.

     .. list-table::
        :class: clean-wrap